 Commissioner R. Jack Cagle has served as county commissioner for Harris County Precinct 4 since 2011.
-He is serving his second term, a four year cycle, following re-election on November 4, 2014.
+He was re-elected in 2014 and again on November 6, 2018.

-As commissioner, representing 1.2 million residents, Cagle manages a staff of 375 employees and a Precinct 4 budget of $275 million.
+As commissioner, Cagle represents nearly 1.3 million residents and manages a staff of 433 employees with a Precinct 4 budget of $283.5 million.

-He has spent 30 years working with and serving the citizens of Harris County Precinct 4 as an attorney, an elected judge, and now serving as county commissioner.
+He has spent 30 years working with and serving the citizens of Harris County Precinct 4 as an attorney, elected judge, and now county commissioner.

 Until his appointment to Commissioners Court, Cagle served 11 years as judge of Harris County Civil Court-at Law No. 1.
 Harris County voters elected him to the bench countywide in 2000 and re-elected him in 2002, 2006, and 2010.

 Commissioner Cagle is a graduate of Rice University with triple majors in economics, history, and managerial studies, as well as a graduate of Baylor Law School.
-He has been married to Janet for 32 years and they have three children: Richard, Victoria, and Elizabeth.
+He is married to Janet and they have three children: Richard, Victoria, and Elizabeth.